 Photo: Katriina Mäkinen

-Tempo is hosting six documentary competitions.
+Tempo Documentary Festival hosts six competitions.
 These are Stefan Jarl International Documentary Award, Tempo Documentary Award, Tempo Short Award, New Doc, Tempo Pitch and Short Dox Radio.

 Stefan Jarl International Documentary Award

 Stefan Jarl International Documentary Award is named after the Swedish documentary filmmaker, known for legendary documentaries such as Dom kallar oss mods/They Call Us Misfits and Ett anständigt liv/A Respectable Life.
 The award was established in 2012 with the purpose to highlight the best foreign documentaries from the past year and the winner receives €2 000.
 The award is presented with support from The Barbro Osher Pro Suecia Foundation.

 The winner of the award in 2017 was I Am Not Your Negro by Raoul Peck.

 In 2016, the award went to Mr Gaga by Tomer Heymann.
 The honorable-award was divided between Flotel Europa by Vladimir Tomić and Pietra Brettkelly’s A Flickering Truth.

 Previous winners are Ioanis Nuguet with the film Spartacus and Cassandra, Stop the Pounding Heart by Roberto Minervini, Palestinian documentary 5 Broken Cameras by Emad Burnat and Guy Davidi, also nominated an an Academy Award in 2013, and Sarah Polley’s much acclaimed film Stories We Tell.

 Tempo Documentary Award